-MARNING!
 Use only original manufacturer's replacement parts, accessories, and attachments.
 Failure to do so can cause possible injury, can contribute to poor performance, and may void your warranty.

-MARNING!
-Servicing requires extreme care and knowledge and should be performed only by a qualified service technician.
+Servicing requires extreme care and knowledge and should be performed only be a qualified service technician.
 Have the product serviced by an authorised service centre only.
-When servicing, use only original replacement parts.

-MARNING!
 Remove the battery pack before adjustment, maintenance, or cleaning.
 Failure to do so could result in serious personal injury.

-- You may only make adjustments or repairs described in this manual.
-For other repairs, contact an authorised service centre. - Consequences of improper maintenance, removal, or modification of safety features, such as the chain brake, ignition switch, hand guard (front and back), spiked bumper, chain catcher, guide bar, and low kickback saw chain, may cause the safety features not to function correctly, thus increasing the potential for serious injury.
-Keep the product professionally maintained and safe. - Sharpening the chain safely is a skilled task.
-Therefore, the manufacturer strongly recommends that a worn or dull chain is replaced with a new one, available at your authorised service centre.
+- You may make adjustments or repairs described in this manual.
+For other repairs, contact an authorised service centre. - Consequences of improper maintenance, removal, or modification of safety features, such as the chain brake, ignition switch, hand guard (front and back), spiked bumper, chain catcher, guide bar, and low kickback saw chain. may cause the safety features not to function correctly, thus increasing the potential for serious injury.
+Keep your chainsaw professionally maintained and safe. - Sharpening the chain safely is a skilled task.
+Have a worn or dull chain replaced only by an authorised RYOBI service centre.
 The part number is available in the product specification table in this manual. - Follow instructions for lubricating and chain tension checking and adjustment. - After each use, clean the product with a soft, dry cloth. - Check all nuts, bolts, and screws at frequent intervals for security to ensure that the product is in safe working condition.
 Any part that is damaged should be properly repaired or replaced by an authorised service centre.